Before Your Field Trip

 - Check that the information in your confirmation email is correct.
 Haven’t filled out a field trip request form yet?
 Book your visit.

 - Looking for a museum map, park guide, or tips for your visit?
 Our Field Trip Guide (also available in Spanish) has everything you need to stay organized.
-Print copies for all of your adults and fill out any reservation times for Guided Programs, Performances, and/or Special Exhibits.
+Print copies for all of your adults and fill out any reservation times for Special Exhibits.

-- Visit our Teacher Resources page to download free, grade-appropriate lesson plans and activities for your visit.
+- Visit our Learning Resources library to download free, grade-appropriate lesson plans and activities for your visit.

 ON YOUR WAY

-- Personal vehicle and van parking is available for $12/car in the NHM Car Park on Bill Robertson Lane.
+- Personal vehicle parking is available for $15 per car in the NHM Car Park on Bill Robertson Lane.

 YOUR FIELD TRIP BEGINS!

-- When you arrive, gather your group on the South Lawn or steps (keeping entry doors clear) and count the number of students, chaperones, and teachers/school staff.
+- When you arrive, gather your group on the South Lawn or Rose Garden and count the number of students, chaperones, and teachers/school staff.

-- Review any Guided Program, Performance, and/or Special Exhibit reservation times and locations with chaperones and school staff.
+- Review any reservation times and locations with chaperones and school staff

-- Once admission stickers have been provided to all adults, use the doors on the left or right (not the center doors) to enter the museum.
+- Once admission stickers have been provided to all adults, you may escort your group to the East Gate Entrance to enter the museum.

-Take a look at the important information below to help you and your students be prepared for their field trip experience.
+Take a look at the important information below to learn about how we can keep each other safe, protect the collections, and explore the Museum together.
 Questions?
-Contact us at firstname.lastname@example.org!
+Contact us at email@example.com!

-- Be sure to respect our live animals and do not tap or bang on the glass of their enclosures.
+- Be kind to our live animals by not tapping on the glass of their homes.

 Check out our FAQs for more information!